-6ABC's Cirque du Soleil "Volta" Ticket Sweepstakes OFFICIAL RULES
+6ABC's Cirque du Soleil "Volta" Ticket Sweepstakes Official Rules

 In the event of any dispute concerning the identity of any entrant, the entry will be deemed submitted by the natural person who is the authorized holder of the OneID e-mail account.
 "Authorized account holder" is defined as the natural person who is assigned to an e-mail address by an Internet access provider, online service provider, or other organization (e.g., business, educational institution, etc.) that is responsible for assigning e-mail addresses for the domain associated with the submitted e-mail address.

-Four (4) tickets to attend a performance of Cirque du Soleil at The Greater Philadelphia Expo Center at Oaks, 100 Station Ave, Oaks, PA 19456 starting on July 12th.
+Four (4) tickets to attend the July 19th 8PM performance of Cirque du Soleil at The Greater Philadelphia Expo Center at Oaks, 100 Station Ave, Oaks, PA 19456 starting on July 12th.

 Tickets will not be mailed and must be picked up at the Greater Philadelphia Expo Center box office - Will Call by 5 pm on the date of the show and Winner must present a valid photo ID to claim tickets.

-The approximate retail value ("ARV") of each ticket is $110.00.
+The total approximate retail value ("ARV") of Prize is $440.00.
 The ARV's of all prizes are furnished by Prize Provider.
 If the actual value of the prize is less than stated approximate retail value, the difference will not be awarded.

 All expenses not specifically provided for herein are the winner's sole responsibility, including taxes, gratuities, parking, food or beverages.
 Some restrictions may apply.